microsoft/msquic/docs/api/QUIC_NEW_CONNECTION_INFO.md

 `QuicVersion`

-The QUIC version of the new incoming connection.
+The QUIC version negotiated for the new incoming connection.

 `LocalAddress`